equalframework/equal-doc/docs/advanced/workflows.md

 Workflows are part of the Model definition.

-When a workflow must be assigned to an entity, a dedicated method , named `getWorkflow()`, must be written for defining the workflow.
+When a workflow must be assigned to an entity, a dedicated method , `getWorkflow()`, must be defined for describing the workflow.

 The `getWorkflow()`method must return an associative array in which all possible status ate identified by a key of the map.

 For a given entity, the Workflow reflects all possible values of the special field `status` (e.g. [`validated`, `suspended`, `confirmed`]), along with all possible transitions from one status to another (e.g. [`validate`, `suspend`, `confirm`]).